 - Other children who have a sibling in the school at the time of admission.

 - Children from other Christian denominations.
 Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required.

 - Children of other faiths.
 An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group.

 - Other children.

-If it is not possible to offer places for all applications within any criteria above then places will be allocated to the children who live nearest to the school.
-The distance will be measured in a straight line from the child’s home address to a central point at the school using Wigan Council’s Geographical Information System (GIS) which is based on ordnance survey.
-In the event of distances being the same for two or more applicants where this distance would be last place/s to be allocated, we will use a system to randomly pick who will be offered a place.
+If it is not possible to offer places for all applications within any criteria above, then places will be allocated to the children who live nearest to the school.
+The distance will be measured by straight line distance between the child’s permanent home address and the school using the local authority’s computerised measuring system.

 Children with a Statement of Special Educational Needs or Education Health Care Plan that names a school will be offered a place without using the admission criteria and will count as part of the school’s published admission number.

 a.
 All applications submitted before the national closing date will be considered equally and included in the Local Authority initial allocation of school places.
 Applications received after the national closing date will be processed in accordance with the Wigan admissions scheme for schools detailed in the Wigan admissions information booklet.

 b.
 A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22(1) of the Children Act 1989.
 A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, child arrangements order or special guardianship order.